-He got up.
-He didn’t start praying while he was still laying in bed.
+Jesus didn’t start praying while he was still laying in bed.
 Why?
 I’m guessing because when I try to pull this shortcut, I almost always end up falling back asleep.
-Jesus actually got up, out of bed and left the house.
+Jesus actually got up, out of bed, and left the house.

 Interested in more resources on having a quiet time with God?
 Let me know, leave a message or send me an email.
 I would be happy to help or to point you to someone who can.

 Do you have some great tips for how to get a quiet time in each day?
 Share in the comments.